Back To Homepage

 Streetswings Dance History Archives

-Dasse Dancers Picture Basse Dance Title ... plus HAUTES dances
+Basse Dancers Picture Basse Dance Histoy Origin Title and Hautes Dances ... plus HAUTES dances

 Basse danse (bah-seh-doncse) or La Danse Basse was also called "Dance Nobles" (dance of the "Upper Classes") and the Italian Hautes dances of the fifteenth century (Italy-Bassedanza, Hoftanz-German), were group participation dances.
 The Basse dance earliest writings are from a Spanish poem called "La Danza de la Muerte" (The King declines death's invitation to dance) about 1400.
 The basse dance was performed at French court for "the festival at Nance" in 1445 and later by Charles IX.
 Basse dances held a popularity from the 14th to 16th centuries.
 The French became very fond of these dances in the 1500s.

-The Basses dancesweregrave and solemn with small gliding steps, bows (reverence), and danced up on the toes, very slowly, and executed to that of many a Psalm tunes which were the opposite of the livlier Balli court dances.
-The bassedanse was usually danced with one couple standing behind another, partners holding inside hands with the dance being very gentle, not rough like the Volta.
+The Basses dances were grave and solemn with small gliding steps, bows (reverence), and danced up on the toes, very slowly, and executed to that of many a Psalm tunes which were the opposite of the livelier Balli court dances.
+The basse danse was usually danced with one couple standing behind another, partners holding inside hands with the dance being very gentle, not rough like the Volta.
 Original Basse dances were a regal processional dance consisting of "large" (start), that required a bow and a "small" (end), that required no bow.

 Basse Dances consisted of three parts and only five steps: